Frequently Asked Questions

 Tampa Bay Water is able to meet the region’s drinking water needs through a diverse, flexible supply network that includes groundwater, surface water and desalinated seawater.

 Does Tampa Bay Water collect stakeholder input on the Long-term Master Water Plan?

 Yes, stakeholder input is an important part of our planning.
 For each plan update, Tampa Bay Water collects input from its member governments, local planning agencies, environmental and civic groups as well as from citizens.
-We will be making community presentations and scheduling public meetings in the 2016-2017 timeframe, once more information is available on the various concepts.
+We will be making community presentations and scheduling public meetings, once more information is available on the various concepts.

 How does Tampa Bay Water determine if a project will move forward for development?

 Projects are studied to determine if they are technically feasible, environmentally sustainable, reliable and cost-effective.
 A ranked short-list of projects will be recommended to Tampa Bay Water’s board of directors for approval.
 The approved project or projects will be pursued as the next water supply sources for the region.